Hackapalooza/LLC-Slides-Template/readme.md

 If you are comfortable with Git, commit your changes, and push to a repository on your own Github account or to the ladieslearningcode organization if you have access.

 If you are not comfortable with Git, create a .zip archive of your workshop and send it to whoever you've been in contact with at Ladies Learning Code.

+## Publishing your Slides to gh-pages

+To host your slides for free on Github, you can use Github Pages.

+1. Create a new local branch on your repository called "gh-pages" which contains the same content as your master branch. `git checkout -b gh-pages`
+2. Push your gh-pages branch to github `git push origin gh-pages`
+3. Your slides should then be viewable at username.github.io/repository-name

+For example, this demo template is hosted at [tessalt.github.io/LLC-Slides-Template](http://tessalt.github.io/LLC-Slides-Template)